code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/careers-in-tech/erin-and-nidhi.md

 title: Hour of Code Role Models
 ---

+[solid-block-header]

-# We're Nidhi and Erin...
+We're Nidhi and Erin...

+[/solid-block-header]

+[solid-block-subheader]

-**... and we're *Spitfire strong* because of code**
+... and we're *Spitfire strong* because of code

+[/solid-block-subheader]

 [col-50]

 **Erin Parker and Nidhi Kulkarni** learned about computer science at different times in their lives.
 They teamed up to solve a problem they’re passionate about.
 Through technology, they found a way to empower potentially millions of women to learn weightlifting and other varieties of strength training.
-The app gives you daily workouts, tips, and encouragement—for beginners or experts.
+The app gives you daily workouts, tips, and encouragement&mdash;for beginners or experts.

 >>***“Our vision is a world where women are half of the weight room and where we train without limit or restraint to build our strength and power.”***